If you want to work on a package with multiple people, there are a few things that you need to take care of:

-Tools folder within the Tabletop Playground directory.
+You can find TTS Importer in the Tools folder within the Tabletop Playground directory.
 Here’s how to find the game directory:

-- Right click the game in your Steam Library.
+Right click the game in your Steam Library.

-- Go to Properties then the Local Files tab.
+Go to Properties then the Local Files tab.

-- Click Browse Local Files.
+Click Browse Local Files.

 Using TTS Importer